jubica/jubica.github.io/_pages/about.md

 Research Focus and Key Themes
 ======

-{: .text-justify}
-My doctoral research investigates the impact of hydrogen on pipeline steels, with the goal of supporting material selection for safe hydrogen service.
-A key focus has been to establish a **screening methodology** by identifying critical material parameters that influence hydrogen sensitivity.
+* My doctoral research investigates the impact of hydrogen on pipeline steels to support material selection for safe hydrogen service.
+* A key focus has been to establish a **screening methodology** by identifying critical material parameters that influence hydrogen sensitivity.

-{: .text-justify}
-I have also worked on developing a **gaseous charging method** using autoclaves, focusing on the experimental parameters required for hydrogen uptake under static conditions.
-This work involved exploring the role of oxygen as a gaseous inhibitor to limit hydrogen absorption, with a focus on concentrations, temperatures, and pressures closer to real-world applications.
-Additionally, I studied the effects of **cathodic overprotection** that pipeline steels encounter in operational environments by investigating different charging current densities and analyzing cross-sections of various pipeline steel base materials.
-I also developed the **hydrogen microprint technique** in-house to study the preferential hydrogen sites in steels.
+* I have developed a **gaseous charging method** using autoclaves to study hydrogen uptake under static conditions.
+* I have also explored the role of oxygen as a gaseous inhibitor to limit hydrogen absorption, with a focus on concentrations, temperatures, and pressures closer to real-world applications.
+* I have studied the effects of **cathodic overprotection** on pipeline steels by investigating different charging current densities.
+* I have analyzed cross-sections of various pipeline steel base materials.
+* I have developed the **hydrogen microprint technique** in-house to study the preferential hydrogen sites in steels.

 Technical Expertise and Methods
 ======